cnafoyo/github/README.md

 ## Usage instructions

-Production app can be accesed on https://githubapi-da46f.web.app
+The website can be accesed on https://githubapi-da46f.web.app

 ### Search
 Use the search bar to search for users by their login name.
 The search is performed as you type